CBeebies: History

-On 20 November 2001, the CBeebies name was officially revealed as part of the split of the already-existing CBBC block and would be used as both a children's block and a digital channel.
+The channel was first suggested in early 2001 as part of a review of the BBC's children's portfolio; the channel's tentative name was BBC Playbox and had a 76% target for UK-produced content.
+On 20 November 2001, the CBeebies name was announced as part of the split of the already-existing CBBC block and would be used as both a children's block and a digital channel.

-The CBeebies channel launched on 11 February 2002 alongside the CBBC channel, as a spinoff from the BBC's children's television strand.
+The CBeebies channel launched on 11 February 2002 alongside the CBBC channel, as a spinoff from the BBC's children's television block.
 The first four shows to air on the channel were Teletubbies, Binka, Step Inside and Bits and Bobs.
-CBeebies domestically broadcasts from 5:30 am to 7:00 pm, broadcasting six days per week.
-From the launch of the channel until 1 March 2002, CBeebies timeshared with fellow BBC channel BBC Knowledge but since 2 March 2002, it now timeshares with BBC Four, which is on air after CBeebies closes for the night at 7:00 pm.
+CBeebies domestically broadcasts from 5:30 am to 7:00 pm, broadcasting seven days per week.
+From the launch of the channel until 1 March 2002, CBeebies timeshared with fellow BBC channel BBC Knowledge but since 2 March 2002, it has timeshared with BBC Four, which is on air after CBeebies closes for the night at 7:00 pm.

-CBeebies was joined in 19 March 2007 by its own radio station, aptly named CBeebies Radio, which broadcast for three hours each day on BBC Radio 7 until April 2011.
+CBeebies was joined on 19 March 2007 by its own radio station titled CBeebies Radio, which broadcast for three hours each day on BBC Radio 7 (now BBC Radio 4 Extra) until April 2011.
 CBeebies Radio, however, has continued as a feature on CBeebies' website since 2013, and as a station on BBC Sounds broadcasting from 6:00 am to 10:00 pm.
-A CBeebies Weekly magazine, now named just CBeebies Magazine, was first published in 2006.
+A CBeebies Weekly magazine, later CBeebies Magazine, was first published in 2006.

 Since March 2013, CBeebies has been carried by the British Forces Broadcasting Service.
 CBeebies is also available in Ireland.

 In September 2018 as part of a branding strategy, BBC Alba's unbranded two-hour children's block was split into CBeebies Alba and CBBC Alba, with the former airing during the first hour and the latter airing during the second hour.
 This block features its own presentation, presenters and shows in Scottish Gaelic.
 The only presenter shared between the CBeebies Alba block and CBeebies channel is Dodge T. Dog, who appears on an occasional basis.

 On 15 March 2023, CBeebies rebranded its channel identity, in line with a wider corporate rebranding across the BBC starting in 2021.
-This was CBeebies' first rebrand, retiring the logo that the channel had used since its launch 21 years earlier.
+This was CBeebies' first rebrand, and the logo that the channel had used since its launch 21 years earlier was discontinued.
 The new style featured a new logo in line with the BBC's 2021 logo, as well as a revamped appearance of the "Bugbie" characters that had been part of the channel's identity since launch.

 International and non-English versions

-Logo used from 11 February 2002 to 14 March 2023, still used as a production logo.
-It is also still used outside the UK, especially in Asia, and also as a secondary logo.
+Logo used from 11 February 2002 to 14 March 2023, still used on feeds outside the UK, such as in Asia.
+It is also used as a secondary logo.

 BBC Studios owns and operates the international CBeebies feeds, with most of them operating on a 24-hour schedule (compared to the UK version).